Chauncey Stillman Distinguished Professor of Practical Ethics

 Summer Seminars in Neuroscience and Philosophy (SSNAP) awarded by John Templeton Foundation (Principal Investigator).
 2016 to 2020

-How to Build Ethics into Robust Artificial Intelligence awarded by (Co-Principal Investigator).
+How to Build Ethics into Robust Artificial Intelligence awarded by Future of Life Institute (Co-Principal Investigator).
 2015 to 2018

-MAD Lab (Moral Attitudes and Decisions Laboratory) awarded by (Principal Investigator).
+MAD Lab (Moral Attitudes and Decisions Laboratory) awarded by New Hampshire Charitable Foundation (Principal Investigator).
 2016

 - Book Reviews